ryan-mcclue/ryan-mcclue/src/perf.md

    Remove sections until just hotspots.
    - Bandwidth: 0.19gb/s (./app-profile > perf-hotspot.txt)
 2. Perform repetition testing on hotspots to know what practical/asymptotic peak performance to 'squeeze' out CPU variability.
+   IMPORTANT: must run to see what CPU microarchicture will do, e.g. might optimise something etc.
    - Max Bandwidth: 0.74gb/s (./app-profile > perf-func-repeat.txt)
    Now we have numbers which we want to compare to theoretical max. throughput.
    To get theoretical throughput, must understand how:
    CPU memory in -> CPU computation -> CPU memory out We generally aiming for 60% of theoretical throughput
 3. Inspect hotspot loop/function assembly
+   Want to see maximum inlining, registers over stack, widest SIMD, etc.
+   (aggregates access off a [base pointer], floats large nums, e.g. 1065353216) `-exec disassemble function`
+   Now with 'optimal' assembly:
    - Function takes: `end_addr - start_addr`: 215 bytes
      Some additional code bytes from linux stack guard and intel branch protection inserted instructions
-   - Writes: 8 bytes
-   - (3.7 x 1000^3 machine) / (0.17 x 1024^3 bandwidth) = 20.26cyles function
+   - (3.7 x 1000^3 machine) / (0.19 x 1024^3 bandwidth) = 20.26cyles function
      fractional cycle counts typical for superscalar cpus

-   Want to see maximum inlining, registers over stack, widest SIMD, etc.
-   (aggregates access off a [base pointer], floats large nums, e.g. 1065353216) `-exec disassemble function`
-4.
-now with 'optimal' assembly,
-we will break down a program to:
- - what tasks need to be done
+4. Develop dependency chains in assembly (see what serial dependencies the compiler has created) The theoretical maximum is the number of cycles of longest dependency chain.
+   IMPORTANT: two possible bottlenecks:
- - of these tasks, establish dependency chains the longest dependency chain will limit our best latency, i.e. what is theoretical maximum however, we need to look at our work units to know how much overlapping can be done also, depends on the throughput of the work units
+     1. latency: longest dependency chain (decrease by breaking up)
+     2. throughput: work unit (increase by adding more units) However, we need to look at our work units to know how much overlapping can be done.

-   The `inc` is dependency, so should be able to be done in 1cycle
-   TODO: cmp and jb occur at same time? simplistically, more independent chains, gives more ILP so, doing more in the loop body is good
-   IMPORTANT: however, with 3byte NOP asm tests, see that mov causing 1.2cycle instead of 1
+   Also, depends on the throughput of the work units
    ```
    loop:
      mov [rbx + rax], al